top of page

 Later Years of the Works and Closure

-sodium chromate, potassium and aluminium chromate, chromate acid and chromium
+chromate, potassium and aluminium chromate, chromate acid and chromium oxide for use in

-oxide; for use in textiles, ceramics, paints and pigments, chromium plating,
+textiles, ceramics, paints and pigments, chromium plating, pharmaceuticals, explosives,

 Although the levels of toxic chrome dust may have been eventually reduced at Whites, they were never eliminated, and thus the workforce continued to be exposed to a contaminated and potentially lethal atmosphere, right up until the time the works closed.